jbou-nahra/semgroup5/use cases md/use-case-27.md

 ## MAIN SUCCESS SCENARIO

 1. survey and census request a population of a continent
-2. Data Analyst captures name of continent to get the population information for
+2. Data Analyst captures name of continent to get the population information
 3. Data Analyst  extracts  Population for that continent
 4. Data Analyst provides report to survey and census